ultimaup/ultima/frontend/public/docs/md/learn/add-custom-domains.md

           development: dev.test.com

 Once you have made the changes you want to make, you can run `ultima up` to push the changes you have made or you can use the native Git commands.

+You can view the example architecture diagram for this basic branch domain example [here](../architecture/example-branch-domain-architecture.md)